Skip to main content

 Overview

 ZeroPath’s SBOM service generates export-ready CycloneDX, SPDX, and VEX documents directly from the SCA inventory your scans already produced.
-Because SBOMs reuse the same normalized dependency graph that powers alerting, every artifact matches what developers see in the UI—no third-party scanners, no drift.
-Behind the scenes the SBOM service:
+Because SBOMs reuse the same normalized dependency graph that powers alerting, every artifact matches what developers see in the UI — no third-party scanners, no drift.

-3. Builds the SBOM from the chosen data source (preferably the SCA inventory).
+The SBOM is built from the chosen data source (preferably the SCA inventory).

 Request Flow

-2. Process – a worker locks the job, hydrates the dependency inventory, and generates the artifact.
-Automatic retries kick in if a worker dies mid-stream.
+ZeroPath processes the job, hydrates the dependency inventory, and generates the artifact.
+Automatic retries handle any interruptions.

 Formats & VEX Support